learn-co-curriculum/phase-3-nds-introduction/README.md

 Thanks to the human-brain-friendly nested structure, we can look at the code and pretty quickly come up with `[3, 4]`.
-Since we know what the result should be thanks to "eyeballing it," coding this solution is simple as well:
+Since we know what the result should be thanks to "eyeballing it," coding this solution can be verified quickly:

 ```ruby
 array_of_arrays = [ # containing Array (of Array)